Community benefit

 The Planning Regulation prescribes the following development requiring social impact assessment:

-- a solar farm that has an output of 1MW or more
+- a solar farm that has a maximum instantaneous output of 1MW or more

-These land use terms are defined in the Planning Regulation and include ancillary development such as battery energy storage facilities and workers accommodation.
+These land use terms are defined in the Planning Regulation.

 Mediation process

-Where the proponent and the relevant local government are unable to reach agreement on a CBA and all reasonable steps have been taken to reach agreement, the parties may make a written request to the Director-General to request mediation.
+Where the proponent and the relevant local government are unable to reach an agreement on a CBA, and all reasonable steps have been taken to reach an agreement, the parties may make a written request to our department’s Director-General to request mediation.

 Request to waive requirement for a social impact assessment or community benefit agreement

-There are exceptional circumstances where a proponent may request the Director-General to waive the requirement for a SIA and/or CBA prior to lodging a development application.
-For example, where an SIA has identified there are no or only minor social impacts associated with a development.
+There are exceptional circumstances where a proponent may request our department’s Director-General to waive the requirement for an SIA and/or CBA prior to lodging a development application.
+For example, where an SIA has identified that there are no or only minor social impacts associated with a development.

 The proponent may write to the Director-General requesting that the requirement is waived and provide the relevant information as per the Planning Regulation.